- Must visit

 Discover the best of Dresden — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Dresden trip today.

-Major art museum in the Zwinger, famed for Raphael’s Sistine Madonna and an outstanding collection of European master paintings.
+Major art museum in the Zwinger, famed for Raphael’s Sistine Madonna and an outstanding collection of European paintings.

 Official public transport app

-Dresden Hbf -> Altmarkt, Dresden
+Dresden Hbf, Dresden -> Altmarkt, Dresden

 Find answers to the most common questions about traveling from Rome to Dresden by train.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest train, the cheapest option, or tips for making the most of your visit at Dresden, this guide helps you travel smarter and with confidence.